Spyguy001/Skyline/deliverables/iteration-03.review.md

             with this feature.
 We decided to focus on completing the features which we thought were more essential (based on our initial research which can be found under deliverable 1).

-- Goal: Allow Managers to view the bookings made for a particular amenity
-   - Tasks not completed:
-     - Work on this feature was not started
-   - Reason: The tasks planned for the iteration together with tasks left over from previous iteration turned out to be more than could be completed during the iteration.
-Hence no work for this feature could be started.

 - Goal: Allow Managers to see if residents are interested or going to a certain event